-On Tuesday 10th November the next of the marine science seminar series was held online providing a welcome dose of ocean optimism as a panel of international experts discussed different solutions to save our blue planet.
+On Tuesday 10th November the next of the marine science webinar series was held online providing a welcome dose of ocean optimism as a panel of international experts discussed different solutions to save our blue planet.

 Dr Asha de Vos (Oceanswell) was joined by the expert panel to discuss solutions to key threats to the ocean including climate change, illegal, unregulated and unreported fishing and plastic pollution.